anushac14/recipes-and-ratings-analysis/README.md

 In order to begin exploring the data, I first began by preprocessing and cleaning the current dataset in the following way:

 1. I started with two separate datasets, RAW_recipes.csv, which contains recipe information from food.com, and RAW_interactions.csv, which contains user ratings and reviews for these recipes.
 I merged these datasets using a left join on the recipe_id column to combine the relevant information.
-2. After the dataset has been merged, I filled all the ratings values that had a rating of zero to np.nan, since a zero indicates that the user did not provide any rating (since the lowest rating is typically 1 star) so we would not want the zero's to affect our analysis
+2. After the dataset has been merged, I filled all the ratings values that had a rating of zero to np.nan, since a zero indicates that the user did not provide any rating (since the lowest rating is typically 1 star) so we would not want the zero's to affect our analysis.
 3. Then, I found the average rating for each recipe and included a new column to store these averages.
 4. The nutrition column contained a string with multiple nutritional values.
 I split this string into individual columns for each nutritional value (such as calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates).
 By extracting this information, I was able to use these nutrient columns to train my baseline and final models.